fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 +------------+-------------+------+-----+---------+-------+
 4 rows in set (0.00 sec)

-mysql> ALTER TABLE Contact_US MODIFY Name VARCHAR(50) NOT NULL;
+ALTER TABLE Contact_US MODIFY Name VARCHAR(50) NOT NULL;
 Query OK, 0 rows affected (0.08 sec)
 Records: 0  Duplicates: 0  Warnings: 0

-mysql> ALTER TABLE Contact_US MODIFY Email_ID VARCHAR(50) NOT NULL;
+ALTER TABLE Contact_US MODIFY Email_ID VARCHAR(50) NOT NULL;
 Query OK, 0 rows affected (0.08 sec)
 Records: 0  Duplicates: 0  Warnings: 0

-mysql> ALTER TABLE Contact_US MODIFY Contact_NO INT(10) NOT NULL;
+ALTER TABLE Contact_US MODIFY Contact_NO INT(10) NOT NULL;
 Query OK, 0 rows affected, 1 warning (0.06 sec)
 Records: 0  Duplicates: 0  Warnings: 1

-mysql> ALTER TABLE Contact_US MODIFY Messages TEXT NOT NULL;
+ALTER TABLE Contact_US MODIFY Messages TEXT NOT NULL;
 Query OK, 0 rows affected (0.07 sec)
 Records: 0  Duplicates: 0  Warnings: 0

-mysql> ALTER TABLE Contact_US MODIFY Contact_NO BIGINT(10) NOT NULL;
+ALTER TABLE Contact_US MODIFY Contact_NO BIGINT(10) NOT NULL;
 Query OK, 0 rows affected, 1 warning (0.11 sec)
 Records: 0  Duplicates: 0  Warnings: 1

-mysql> INSERT INTO Contact_US VALUES ('Rishi','rishijeeva13@gmail.com',6381950080,'This website is really good and i particularly loved that esports page but i expecting more in that like images and videos');
+INSERT INTO Contact_US VALUES ('Rishi','rishijeeva13@gmail.com',6381950080,'This website is really good and i particularly loved that esports page but i expecting more in that like images and videos');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Contact_US VALUES ('kasi','antokasi@gmail.com',8682072886,'I really like this website but i couldnt find any review page can you update it too');
+INSERT INTO Contact_US VALUES ('kasi','antokasi@gmail.com',8682072886,'I really like this website but i couldnt find any review page can you update it too');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Contact_US VALUES ('Ismail','smile12@gmail.com',6473829433,'Some videos are not playing in the highlights page can you please fix that issues');
+INSERT INTO Contact_US VALUES ('Ismail','smile12@gmail.com',6473829433,'Some videos are not playing in the highlights page can you please fix that issues');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Contact_US VALUES ('Santhanu','sanboi1999@gmail.com',7647648733,'The news are old can you please update day to day news');
+INSERT INTO Contact_US VALUES ('Santhanu','sanboi1999@gmail.com',7647648733,'The news are old can you please update day to day news');
 Query OK, 1 row affected (0.00 sec)

-mysql> INSERT INTO Contact_US VALUES ('Chithraj','spideyboy55@gmail.com',8765475786,'Shoot the teddy game was really good can you please update more games like this? thank you!!');
+INSERT INTO Contact_US VALUES ('Chithraj','spideyboy55@gmail.com',8765475786,'Shoot the teddy game was really good can you please update more games like this? thank you!!');
 Query OK, 1 row affected (0.01 sec)

-mysql> SELECT * FROM Contact_US;
+SELECT * FROM Contact_US;
 +----------+------------------------+------------+----------------------------------------------------------------------------------------------------------------------------+
 | Name     | Email_ID               | Contact_NO | Messages                                                                                                                   |
 +----------+------------------------+------------+----------------------------------------------------------------------------------------------------------------------------+